 The Town’s budget process begins in January of each year and ends with the adoption of the budget by June 30 of that year.
 The Town’s budget process is a public process and citizens are encouraged to participate.
 The 2019/2020 Budget Schedule details the opportunities the public has to participate in the process.

 The FY2019/2020 Operating and 5-Year Capital Improvement Budget was adopted at the regularly held Council Meeting on Tuesday, June 11th, 2019.

 A convenient way to get up to date on the budget is the Budget Fact Sheet.
 It is a one page document that details the highlights of the budget.
 Here is the Budget Fact Sheet for FY19/20.

 FY2019/20 Annual Operating Budget & 5-Year Capital Improvement Project Budget:

 To download the entire budget at once click the link that follows: FY19/20 Annual Operating Budget & 5-Year Capital Improvment Project Budget (10.5MB)

 Through a collaborative effort between the Administrative Services Department and other Town Departments, the budget is based on the priorities set by the Town Council and estimates revenues and expenditures based on current economic conditions.

-The Capital Improvement Project Budget (CIP) is a 5 year budget that is updated each year for the next 5 years.
-The total 5 year FY15/16-FY19/20 CIP Budget, excluding unfunded amounts, is $55.0 million.
+The Capital Improvement Project Budget (CIP) is a five year budget that is updated each year for the next five years.
+The total five year FY18/19-FY22/23 CIP Budget, excluding unfunded amounts, is $98.8 million.
 Capital improvement projects are projects that may last longer than one year, have an investment of more than $10,000, and involve infrastructure or other capital assets.
 For example, projects include roundabouts, intersection improvements, bridge seal replacements, and bike lane projects.

 For a copy of the budget or for more information, please contact: